FAQs

 When is the festival and what times do the performances & activities run from/until?

-The festival begins at 15:00 on Friday 26th September.
-Things kick off around 10:30am on Saturday and Sunday mornings, with the festival running until around 23:00 on Sunday 28th September.
-Check out our full programme for the times and locations of each performance/ activity
+The festival takes place on Friday 25th and Saturday 26th September 2026.
+Things kick off around 10:30am on Saturday morning, with the festival running into the evening.
+Check out our full programme (coming soon!) for the times and locations of each performance/ activity.

 Do we have to book tickets for performances?